Complaints Against Faculty, Staff or Other Employees of Lewis & Clark College

 Complaints Against Students

-If a student believes that he/she is a victim of discrimination or harassment by another student because of a disability, he/she may initiate a grievance procedure by contacting one of the following College representatives as appropriate:
+If a student believes that they are a victim of discrimination or harassment by another student because of a disability, they may initiate a grievance procedure by contacting one of the following College representatives as appropriate:

 - The Director of Student Support Services